cz0479y/next16-commerce/STEPS.md

 - Let's see the code.
 - App router, I have all my pages here.
 I'm using feature slicing to keep the app router folder clean and easy to read.
 Services and queries talking to my db which is using Prisma ORM.
 Purposefully added slowness to my data fetching.
 - App actually has commonly seen issues with prop drilling making it hard to maintain and refactor features, excessive client side JS, and lack of static rendering strategies leading to additional server costs and degraded performance.
-- The goal here is to improve this regular Next.js codebase and enhance it with examples modern patterns on architecture, composition, and caching capabilities, to make it faster, more scalable, and easier to maintain.
+- The goal here is to improve this regular Next.js codebase and enhance it with examples of modern patterns regarding architecture, composition, and caching capabilities, to make it faster, more scalable, and easier to maintain.
-- To be able to take advantage of all the new features in next 16, we need to make sure we are following best practises for server components.
 - (Improvements based on my exp building with server comp also and other codebases I have seen, and what devs commonly do wrong or struggle to find solutions for).

 ## Excessive prop drilling -> component level fetching and authProvider: app/page.tsx